Koh Phangan Full Moon Party

 Going to a Full Moon Party is one of the best ways to spend New Year’s Eve in Southeast Asia.
 Technically it is only a Full Moon Party on New Year’s Eve if the date happens to coincide with a full moon, however, there are always beach parties on December 31st.
 A big fireworks display takes place at midnight.
 If you want to enjoy a Full Moon Party on NYE, book in advance – this is peak season.

-Are there parties other than moon parties on Koh Phangan?
+Are there parties other than the Full Moon Party on Koh Phangan?

 We here at Southeast Asia Backpacker think that all backpackers should experience Thailand’s Full Moon Party once in their lives.
 A legendary bash world over, it has become something of a rite of passage for revellers!